 Never kindle a fire with colored paper or paper that has colored ink or a glossy surface, and never burn treated wood, garbage, solvents, or trash.
 All of these may poison the catalyst and prevent it from operating properly.
 Never burn cardboard or loose paper except for kindling purposes.
 This can cause smoke to spill into the room and effect the combustor operation.
+Coal smoke can also poison the catalyst so that it will not operate properly.

-In general, the temperature in the stove and the gases entering the combustion must be raised to approximately 800°F (430°C) to ensure that catalytic activity is initiated.
-During the start-up of a cold stove, a mediumto high-firing rate must be maintained for about twenty minutes.
+In general, the temperature in the stove and the gases entering the combustor must be raised to approximately 800°F (430°C) to ensure that catalytic activity is initiated.
+During the start-up of a cold stove, a medium-to high-firing rate must be maintained for about twenty minutes.
 This ensures that the stove, catalyst and fuel are all stabilized at the proper operating temperatures.